 I work for a mining company Hindustan Zinc Ltd, a Vedanta group company which deals with exploitation of Lead, Zinc ,Silver, Copper and Iron metals.
-My job is to search for new ores in existing mining areas and in new unexplored or partially explored areas where some work has been done which are called as a Green fields.
-Being a geophysicist I use geophysical instruments such as Magnetometer which measures the variation in magnetic property of earth.
-This information is helpful to understand the behaviour of rocks present in the area.
+My job is to search for new ores in existing mining areas and in new unexplored or partially explored areas where some work has been done which are called Green fields.
+Being a geophysicist, I use geophysical instruments such as Magnetometers which measure the variation in magnetic property of the earth.
+This information is helpful in understanding the behaviour of rocks present in the area.
 We use Gravitymeter which measures the local variation in density property of earth.
 We use electrical equipments like transmitters and voltmeters to record the electrical property of earth.
 That helps us to understand the different conductive rocks present in the area.
-This, along with with the geochemical ( taking rock and soil to test at laboratory), geological information ( to understand different rock types present in the area) is integrated and interpreted to make decision on drilling ( not deeper then 1 km).
+This, along with with the geochemical ( taking rock and soil to test at laboratory), geological information ( to understand different rock types present in the area) is integrated and interpreted to make decision son drilling ( not deeper than 1 km).

 How does your work benefit the society?

 Vedanta Brand campaign “Desh Ki Jarooraton ke liye” is the right way to answer this question.
 Whatever we are exploring above Earth comes from within.

 The import of all the metals is costing our country too much.
 Exploring the metals within India will benefit multifold for the growth of the country and to generate jobs for future generations.

 Tell us an example of a specific work you did that is very close to you!

 There are many to say but the most recent one is related to project execution in an area where community people were not allowing us to work in their Wheat fields.
 It is always tricky to handle situations like this one.
 We had to undertake multiple discussions with the local people to sort this issue and start working.